petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/deploying-a-custom-application.md

 See [custom element YAML configuration reference](../../building-applications/client-extensions/front-end-client-extensions/custom-element-yaml-configuration-reference.md) for an explanation of each property.

 The relevant JavaScript files for the application are contained in the `/src` folder.
-A full explanation of the JavaScript code is beyond the scope of this tutorial, but a few things to note:
+A full explanation of the JavaScript code is beyond the scope of this tutorial, but there are a few things to note:

 * The `/src/pages/TicketApp.tsx` file defines the overall layout of the ticketing system page.
 * In the `/src/services/tickets.ts` file, tickets are created and fetched through the use of the `j3y7ticket` object that was created when the [data schema](./defining-a-custom-data-schema.md) was defined.
 Note the `generateNewTicket()` function in the `/src/ticket.js` file generates additional ticket entries with random field entries.